sanger-tol/gda/README.md

 (A) Features sets are derived from the genome reference sequence (seq), repeat finding (rep), gene annotations (gene) and evolutionary relationships between genes (orth).
 Values for each feature are determined for each non-overlapping window of e.g. 5kb across the genome.
 (B) The resulting matrix of feature values per window is embedded in two dimensions and clustered to identify groups of windows with similar properties.
 (C) The data can be explored in a number of ways using a web-browser based app.
 The clustering labels are mapped back to the chromosomes to highlight architectural features and a heatmap displays the features which define the clusters.

+A more detailed diagram of the components of the pipeline in the form of a flowchart can be seen [here](images/gda_pipeline_flowchart.png)

 ### Requirements

 GDA software consists of three main parts: a genomic feature extraction pipeline, clustering scripts, and a Shiny app for viewing the results.
 The genomic feature extraction pipeline and the clustering scripts have been tested on a Linux server (Sanger farm) and have the following requirements: